Abu Hamam

 Abu Hamam (أبو حمام, Kurdish: Ebû Hemam) is a Syrian town located in the Abu Kamal District, Deir ez-Zor.
 According to the Syria Central Bureau of Statistics, the town had a population of 21,947 during the 2004 census.

 Syrian civil war

 Abu Hamam was captured from the Islamic State by Syrian Democratic Forces (SDF) on 1 December 2017.

-On 3 March 2022, a fighter with the SDF was shot dead in the town by a Islamic State gunmen.
+On 3 March 2022, a fighter with the SDF was shot dead in the town by Islamic State gunmen.

 On 3 June 2022, two fighters and a smuggler were killed after SDF forces launched an anti-smuggling operation in the town.